Looking into the patio of the restaurant. Because of all the red umbrellas the pictures have a weird red tint to them.

 Notice the original hand hewn beams.

 A beautiful table in their main room.
 The wood is from an Ampana tree.
+There used to be a little door here - many years ago.

 Outside on the pourch the original roof and beams.